Skip to main content

 What Makes the Price Go Up?

-4. Time of Day Some facilities have off-peak slots at lower rates.
-Worth asking when you call.
+4. Time of Day Some centers discount off-peak slots.
+Worth asking.

 How to Actually Get a Cheap MRI in Austin